imperva/dsfkit/README.md

 **NOTE:** When running the deployment with a custom 'deployment_name' variable, you should ensure that the corresponding condition in the AWS permissions of the user who runs the deployment reflects the new custom variable.</br></br>
 **NOTE:** The permissions specified in option 2 are irrelevant for customers who prefer to use their own network objects, such as VPC, NAT Gateway, Internet Gateway, etc.

+### IAM Permissions for Azure
+To be able to create Azure resources inside any Azure Account, you need to provide an Azure User or application registration service principal with the required permissions in order to run eDSF Kit Terraform.
+**NOTE:** Assign the Owner role to the user or app registration service principal temporarily.
+More detailed permissions will be specified at a later stage.

-## IAM Permissions for the DSF Instances
+## IAM Permissions for the DSF Instances on AWS

 If you are running an installation example and want to provide your own instance profiles as variables, you can find samples of the required permissions here - [DSF Instances Permissions](/dsf_instances_permissions_samples).